renovate-bot/khulnasoft-lab-_-vulx/README.md

 - Sensitive information and secrets
 - Software licenses

-Trivy supports most popular programming languages, operating systems, and platforms.
+Vul supports most popular programming languages, operating systems, and platforms.
 For a complete list, see the [Scanning Coverage] page.

-To learn more, go to the [Trivy homepage][homepage] for feature highlights, or to the [Documentation site][docs] for detailed information.
+To learn more, go to the [Vul homepage][homepage] for feature highlights, or to the [Documentation site][docs] for detailed information.

 ## Quick Start

-### Get Trivy
+### Get Vul

-Trivy is available in most common distribution channels.
+Vul is available in most common distribution channels.
 The full list of installation options is available in the [Installation] page.
 Here are a few popular examples:

 - `brew install vul`
 - `docker run aquasec/vul`
 - Download binary from <https://github.com/khulnasoft-lab/vul/releases/latest/>
 - See [Installation] for more

-Trivy is integrated with many popular platforms and applications.
+Vul is integrated with many popular platforms and applications.
 The complete list of integrations is available in the [Ecosystem] page.
 Here are a few popular examples:

 - [GitHub Actions](https://github.com/khulnasoft-lab/vul-action)
 - [Kubernetes operator](https://github.com/khulnasoft-lab/vul-operator)